 So I put my cameras away.

-It wasn't until about 3 years later that I reconnected with a family member who was building a photography business.
-He was shooting weddings and fashion, and knowing that I had some skill, he invited me to second shoot for him.
+It wasn’t until about 3 years later that I reconnected with a family member who was building a photography business.
+He was shooting weddings and fashion, and knowing that I had some skills, he invited me to second shoot for him.
 I was still so bad, though.
 I think he even had to refund an entire wedding because I shot everything in black and white, and the bride was furious.